Table of Contents

 Capacity (mAh)

-Milliamp-hours (mAh) measure the total energy storage capacity of a power bank.
-This is the most critical specification when determining how many charges you can get.
-Higher capacity means more charges but also increased weight and size.
+mAh measures the total energy storage of a power bank.
+This is the key spec for how many charges you get.
+More mAh means more charges but also more weight and size.

-A 10,000mAh power bank typically provides 2-3 full smartphone charges under optimal conditions.
-However, real-world performance varies based on device battery size, age, and charging conditions.
+A 10,000mAh power bank gives 2-3 full phone charges in ideal conditions.
+Real-world results vary by device battery size, age, and charging conditions.

 Input/Output Power (W)

-Wattage (W) determines charging speed.
-The formula is simple: Watts = Volts × Amps.
-A power bank with 18W output can charge a smartphone significantly faster than one with 5W output.
+Wattage (W) sets charging speed.
+The formula: Watts = Volts x Amps.
+An 18W power bank charges a phone much faster than a 5W one.

-For fast charging, look for power banks with 18W, 30W, 45W, or even 65W+ output.
-Higher wattage enables laptop charging but generates more heat and costs more.
+For fast charging, pick 18W, 30W, 45W, or 65W+ output.
+Higher wattage lets you charge laptops but creates more heat and costs more.

 Ports & Connectivity